Sylvexia/personal_research/10-29 Personal Research.md

 - Review:
 	- We can lower the following:
 		- `arith.add`: map the add to posit function call/symbol
+			- We probably need a better way to template for `sub`, `mul`, `div`.
 		- `arith.const`: Lowering the scalar data to `signless raw data`
+			- Do we need to support tensor type?
+(Haven't seen in the converted model)
-		- `Krnl.global`: Where the giant model weight is located.
+		- `Krnl.global`: Where the model weight and bias is located.
 			- Modify the value attribute tensor data and type
 			- Modify the return type.
 - This week: